ni/niflexlogger-plugins/CONTRIBUTING.md

 1. Install [Git](https://git-scm.com/downloads) on your machine if you don't already have it.
 The following steps are using a basic cmd window, but other applications can be used to interact with git like MSVC, Git GUI, Sourcetree, GitDesktop, etc.
 1. Open a cmd window and navigate to the local drive where you want to copy the FlexLogger Plugin repo.
 For example (create folder if needed): > cd c:\GitDev
-1. Clone the niflexlogger-plugins repo to your local drive: > git clone https://github.com/ni/niflexlogger-plugins.git
+1. Clone the niflexlogger-plugins repo to your local drive: **git clone https://github.com/ni/niflexlogger-plugins.git**
-1. Navigate inside the copied folder: > cd niflexlogger-plugins
+1. Navigate inside the copied folder: **cd niflexlogger-plugins**
-1. Create your own branch of the repo: > git branch "your_branch_name"
+1. Create your own branch of the repo: **git branch "your_branch_name"**
-1. Create a new folder in the **plugins** directory for your plug-in, following the folder and file architecture as the Template folder.
+1. Create a new folder in the **plugins** directory for your plug-in, following the same folder and file architecture as the Template folder.
 1. Copy your built plug-in in the build folder.
 1. If you wish to share the source code of your plug-in, copy it in the source folder.
 1. Modify the LICENSE and README.md file to provide details about what your plug-in does and how to use it.
-Pictures can be very helpful (see other examples for how to accomplish this).
+Pictures can be very helpful (see other plugins from this repo for how to accomplish this like the Spectrogram or Test Sequencer).
-1. Add all your files to the changelist: > git add .
+1. Add all your files to the changelist: **git add .**
-1. Commit your changes locally.
+1. Commit your changes locally. **git commit -m "Initial commit comments"**.
 This is useful if you ever need to revert to a previous commit.
-Good idea to do this when you get code in a good state before making new changes that may break things. > git commit -m "Initial commit comments"
-1. Push your changes to GitHub: > git push --set-upstream origin "your_branch_name"
+1. Push your changes to GitHub: **git push --set-upstream origin "your_branch_name"**
+1. Now you can view your changes in the web page to make sure everything looks as you expect.
+From the[main page](https://github.com/ni/niflexlogger-plugins/tree/main) click on the "main" pull down button and select your branch.
+1. Navigate to the README.md in your plugin and verify everything looks good.
+You can edit the README.md file from the web page and commit changes from the web page or you can make changes to your local copy and call **git add .**, **git commit -m "Useful comment about change"**, **git push**.
+1. Once the code is ready for review, go to the[main page](https://github.com/ni/niflexlogger-plugins/tree/main) and click on the "Compare & pull request" green button at the top for your branch.
+1. Fill out the description and click ***Create pull request**.
+1. A member of the FlexLogger team will review it and once any review feedback has been addressed, you can

 # Developer Certificate of Origin (DCO)